Rick Leach (baseball)

-Richard Max Leach (born May 4, 1957) is a former college football player and professional baseball player.
+Richard Max Leach (born May 4, 1957) is an American former college football player and professional baseball player.

-Leach was an all-state quarterback at Flint Southwestern High School in the fall of 1974 and the University of Michigan's starting quarterback for four consecutive seasons (1975–1978), leading the Wolverines to three consecutive Big Ten Conference championships and three appearances in the Rose Bowl.
-As a senior in 1978, he won the Chicago Tribune Silver Football trophy as the most valuable player in the Big Ten, was selected as a first-team All-American, and finished third in the balloting for the Heisman Trophy.
+Leach was an all-state quarterback at Flint Southwestern High School in the fall of 1974, and the University of Michigan's starting quarterback in four consecutive seasons (1975–1978), leading the Wolverines to three straight Big Ten Conference championships and three appearances in the Rose Bowl.
+As a senior in 1978, he won the Big Ten Most Valuable Player, was selected as a first-team All-American, and finished third in the 1978 balloting for the Heisman Trophy.

-Selected by the Detroit Tigers in the first round (13th overall) of the 1979 Major League Baseball Draft, Leach opted to play professional baseball.
-Primarily a backup outfielder and first baseman for the Tigers and Toronto Blue Jays, he played from 1981 to 1990; he had a .268 batting average and .335 on-base percentage in 1,719 major league at bats.
+As a baseball player he was selected by the Detroit Tigers in the first round (13th overall) of the 1979 MLB Draft.
+Leach opted to play professional baseball over football, primarily a backup outfielder and first baseman for the Tigers and Toronto Blue Jays.
+He had a career .268 batting average and .335 on-base percentage in 1,719 major league at bats from 1981 to 1990.

-Early years
+Early life

 Born in 1957 in Ann Arbor, Michigan, Leach attended Flint Southwestern High School in Flint and graduated in 1975.
 As a senior, he was selected as the first-team all-state quarterback by the Detroit Free Press.
 He broke every passing record in the Saginaw Valley League and was also an all-conference player in baseball and basketball.
-In 1998, a sports writer for the Detroit Free Press rated Leach as the fourth best quarterback to come out of a Michigan high school.
+In 1998, the Detroit Free Press rated Leach as the fourth best quarterback to come out of a Michigan high school.